Butterflies Montessori Nursery

 - Support we offer regarding children's health and well-being

 Individual Child Requirements are recorded to meet all children’s needs.
 Healthy snacks are provided.
 A quiet place for children to rest is provided.
-Free-flow outdoor/indoor play.
-Staff training is cascaded to the team to ensure all staff offer attachment, behaviour and healthy eating support.
-We use emotion and well-being tools 'A Box Full Of Feelings' from Professor Ferre Leaven to help children identify their feelings and help with social interactions.
+Outdoor/indoor play.
+We use a range of visual tools to support children with their emotional and well-being including 'A Box Full Of Feelings' from Professor Ferre Leaven to help children identify their feelings and help with social interactions.

 - Ways we inform parents about how their child is being supported

 Keyworkers are always available for daily informed chats and concerns about a child’s health and well-being, offering guidance and advice/ liaising with Health visitors where necessary.
-Information on healthy eating is displayed, with guidance from the Healthy Early Years (HEY) Project.
+Information on healthy eating is displayed, with guidance from the Healthy Under 5's.
 Newsletters and Learning Journeys are used to share development and interests.
 Staff/parent concerns are always discussed with confidentiality.

 - Our complaints policy